gstanden/orabuntu-lxc/README.md

 https://gist.github.com/chrwei/42f8bbb687290b04b598

 Without the great work by Chris Weiss sharing this method publicly, my scst-files.tar archive for automatically building SCST SAN for Oracle on Ubuntu Linux would simply not exist.

+IMPORTANT:  Whatever storage solution you use, your storage LUNs must appear in '/dev/mapper/' directory with multipath friendly names that have 'asm*' and the prefix of the friendly name, because that is how the scripts locate them for presentation to Oracle.
+So if you are using an actual SAN solution such as Tegile, Violin Memory, Dell, IBM, etc. my SCST install scripts will get the wwid of your LUNs and assign multipath friendly names to them with an 'asm' prefix, such as for exmaple:

+/dev/mapper/asm_systemdg_00'

+which of course will actually refer to a /dev/dm-* device.
+If you are on Ubuntu 15.10, the storage will be a symlink to the /dev/dm-* device and if you are on Ubuntu 15.04 the storage will be a device node (no symlink) in /dev/mapper.

 UPDATE 2015-12-06:  You STILL must run the SCST setup from '/home/gstanden/Downloads/scst-files/' directory.
 I'm working to adjust the paths for the SCST setup, but have not gotten to it yet.
 But at least you don't have to move all the scripting into your ~/Downloads directory anymore!
 Progress!